clean-cloogle/cloogle.org/README.md

 ### Frontend

-- The frontend heavily depends on [VanillaJS](http://vanilla-js.com/) so you should have a browser that supports it.
+The frontend heavily depends on [VanillaJS](http://vanilla-js.com/) so you should have a browser that supports it.
+You will also need a HTTP server with PHP backend.

+If you want frontend-side statistics (timestamp, ip, query and response code of queries sent through the frontend), copy `conf.php.example` to `conf.php`, edit the settings, create a MySQL database and run `install.sql` on it.
+If you don't want this, you don't need to set it up.

 ### Backend